 Now, don’t go jumping up and down calling me every bad name in the book.
 It’s not your fault.
 Most businesses are getting their analytics wrong because they’re not:

 - making informed decisions based on thorough analysis

 Monitor the right metrics

 - They measure controllable factors, such as cost, output, reach, and sales; as well as uncontrollable factors such as inflation and competition.

 - They correlate with your (SMART) goals.
 SMART goals are Specific, Measurable, Achievable, Realistic, and have a Time factor.
-For example, to increase sales (specific) by 10% (measurable, achievable and realistic) within the next 6 months (time).
-Not only must goals be SMART, they need to match your mission and vision, as well as reflecting intermediate goals, not just terminal goals.
-An example of intermediate goals comes from the conversion funnel, where you might set intermediate goals for top of funnel outcomes.
+For example, to increase sales (specific) by 10% (measurable, achievable, and realistic) within the next 6 months (time).
+Not only must goals be SMART, but they also need to match your mission and vision, as well as reflecting intermediate goals, not just terminal goals.
+An example of intermediate goals comes from the conversion funnel, where you might set intermediate goals for the top of funnel outcomes.

 - They don’t measure vanity metrics or, if they do include these, more substantive metrics are also included.
 What’s a “vanity metric”?
 Metrics such as Facebook likes, Twitter followers, Page visits, and Pins are vanity metrics.
 While there’s some validity behind these metrics in principle (the more likes the more your message is amplified) the correlation between them and outcome variables (such as sales) is very weak.
 Instead, focus on metrics that more closely align with your outcome variables, such as inquiries, access to location information, request for pricing, as well as metrics reflecting movement down the conversion funnel, such as sentiment.